cjenaro/svelte-reveal-template/README.md

 # svelte reveal app

 This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+It lives at https://github.com/jenaro94/svelte-reveal-template.
+You can see it live [here](http://svelte-reveal-template.surge.sh/)

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):